Defences to possession, supply or use charges

 Getting your drugs tested by a drug checking service: defence to supply

-In 2020, the government temporarily legalised drug checking to help people make informed decisions about the drugs they might take.
+In December 2021, the government legalised drug checking to help people make informed decisions about the drugs they might take.
 The idea is to check that the contents of the drugs are what you think they are and that they’re not something different that could be really harmful.

 It’s now lawful to hand over a small sample (10mg) of your drugs to an official drug checking service.
 The drug checking service won’t return this sample to you.
 You can get any drugs or substances tested, including unapproved psychoactives.
+Once you get your results back, it’s up to you what you do with your drugs.
 But if the police find more than 10mg in your possession, you won’t be able to get out of it by claiming that you were on your way to get the drugs checked.

-For more information about drug checking services, see “Where to go for more support”.
+For more information about drug checking services and where you can find a drug checking clinic near you, see “Where to go for more support”.

 Allowing your place to be used for drug offences